moltaire/rl-context-task/readme.md

 # Context-dependent reinforcement-learning task

 The repository replicates the task described in Gueguen et al. (2024) in PsychoPy.
-The task is also used and descsribed in Bavard et al. (2021; Exp.
+The task is also used and described in Bavard et al. (2021; Exp.
 7).

 ## Todos